ubccr/ccrdocs/pages/howto/containerization.md

 ### Key Features

 1. **Container Image Access**:- Pulls container images from DockerHub or locally stored files.
-2. **Modulefile Generation**:- Automatically creates modulefiles compatible with Lmod at CCR.
+2. **Modulefile Generation**: Automatically creates modulefiles compatible with Lmod at CCR.
-3. **Wrapper Scripts**:- Generates scripts for programs used by the container, so they can be used as native binaries.
+3. **Wrapper Scripts**: Generates scripts for programs used by the container, so they can be used as native binaries.
-4. **Jupyter Kernel (Optional with partial functionality)**:- Creates Jupyter kernels for supported containers, allowing interactive workflows through Jupyter Lab/Notebook.
+4. **Jupyter Kernel (Optional with partial functionality)**: Creates Jupyter kernels for supported containers, allowing interactive workflows through Jupyter Lab/Notebook.

 ### Benefits and Limitations